kamui/accept_headers/README.md

 # AcceptHeaders

-**AcceptHeaders** is a ruby library that aids in the parsing and sorting of http accept headers.
+**AcceptHeaders** is a ruby library that parses and sorts http accept headers.

 Some features of the library are: